Facility Types

 Foster Family Agency (FFA) and the Foster Family Agency Suboffice

-A foster family agency is a public agency or private organization, organized and operated on a nonprofit basis that does any of the following: (A) Recruiting, certifying, approving, providing training for, and providing professional support to, foster parents and Resource Families.
-(B) Coordinates with county placing agencies to find homes for foster children in need of care.
-(C) Provides services and supports to licensed or certified foster parents, county-approved Resource Families, and children.
-An FFA suboffice is any additional, independently licensed office set up by the foster family agency to supplement the services provided by the administrative office.
+A Foster Family Agency (FFA) is a public agency or private organization, organized and operated on a nonprofit basis.
+FFAs recruit, approve, provide training for, and provide support and services to Resource Families.
+FFAs coordinate with county placing agencies to find homes for dependent children in need of care.
+An FFA suboffice is any additional, independently licensed office set up by the FFA to supplement the services provided by the administrative office.

 A facility or home, that provides 24 hour care for six or fewer children who have mental health disabilities, or developmental, or physical disabilities and who require special care and supervision as a result of their disabilities.
 A small family home may accept children with special health care needs.
 In addition to accepting children with special health care needs, the department may approve placement of children without special health care needs, up to the licensed capacity.